jbellis/jamm/README.md

 illegal accesses the JVM might emit some warning for access that only will be illegal in future versions.
 The `Unsafe` approach might also fail for some scenarios as `Unsafe.objectFieldOffset` do not work for `records` or `hidden` classes such as lambda expressions.
 In such cases `add-exports` or `add-opens` should be used.

+### Optimized crawling approach

+For your own classes, `MemoryMeter` provide a way to avoid the use of reflections by having the class implementing the `Measurable` interface.
+When `MemoryMeter` encounter a class that implements the `Measurable` interface it will call the `addChildrenTo` to let the class adds its fields to the stack of objects than need to be measured instead of using reflection.
+Therefore avoiding the reflection cost.

+### Filtering

  By default `MemoryMeter.measureDeep` is ignoring known singletons such as `Class` objects, `enums`, `ClassLoaders`, `AccessControlContexts` as well as non-strong references
 (like weak/soft/phantom references).
 If you want `MemoryMeter` to measure them you need to enable those measurements through